live-clones/pybtex/docs/source/api.rst

 .. autofunction:: pybtex.database.parse_file

-All these functions do basically the same thing: parse the data from a string or a file and return a :py:class:`.BibliographyData` object containing all the bibliography data.
+Each of these functions does basically the same thing.
+It reads the bibliography data from a string or a file and returns a :py:class:`.BibliographyData` object containing all the bibliography data.

 Here is a quick example: